-The session will begin with the leader standing on a platform (chair, table, whatever) and conducting the Number Sound Action:
+The session will begin with the leader standing on a platform (chair, table, whatever) and conducting the participants in the games.

+Number Sound Action

 "When I yell NUMBER 1 find any partner, give them a high five and yell Whoooo" - State that whenever you hear "Number 1" you must find that person and only that person and do the action and sound.
 Then yell "Number 1" twice (Make sure they only use the same partner)